How to create a Course Overview:

 The above are the basics that you should know.
 For an expanded dive into the content tool, there is a content playlist from the vendor at: https://bit.ly/2P9Tu8C

 If you are thinking about adding a video to your course, you can use https://www.macvideo.ca, or Stream within the Microsoft Office 365 suite of tools.
 Alternately, use Vimeo, or YouTube to host your content externally and embed the video on a page in Content.
-Remember to respect copyright and accessiblity laws when you are using other’s work as a part of your course.
+Remember to respect copyright and accessibility laws when you are using other’s work as a part of your course.
 For more information about copyright at McMaster, please go to http://www.copyright.mcmaster.ca/ .
-For more information about accessibility please go to http://accessibility.mcmaster.ca/teaching-accessibly .
+For more information about accessibility please go to https://accessibility.mcmaster.ca/covid-19-response/faculty-and-instructors/ .
 Below is a video demonstrating how to embed a video or create content from scratch in D2L which we call Avenue to Learn.
 The process for embedding a video from YouTube and almost any other video streaming site is the same.

 Adding Release Conditions to Content Items